shawnyama/zelda-timelines/src/data/GUIDE.md

 ## 1. Collect reference(s)
 It is highly recommended that you have reference(s) for where you found the timeline.
 Links from YouTube, Reddit or a forum thread are some examples.
 Collect them and keep them in handy for the submission step.

-If you don't have any references but remember where you saw the info (eg. private chat, can't find the link), note it down for the submission step.
+If you don't have any references but remember where you saw the info (eg. private chat, can't find the link), note it down for the submission step (Step 3).

 If there are no references I will accept it and cite it as unknown.
 Just keep in mind that this site is designed to minimally visualize timelines.
 Explaining the depths and nuances of a theory is not the goal of the site.
 That is the job of the references.
 A lack of references gives a lack of context which results in a weaker contribution.

-## 2. Add a timeline
+## 2. Add timeline
+### 2a.
+How to write a new timeline
 1. In the panel with the website running, select the "NEW TIMELINE" in the timeline dropdown.
 2. The sidebar on the left contains the website's folders and files.
 Open the `new-timeline.ts` file found in `src/data/timelines`.
 This file describes the "NEW TIMELINE" and is what you will be editing.
 3. By default `new-timeline.ts` contains a minimal example to get you started.
 The main pattern to notice here is how the `source` and `target` properties relate to each other.
 Every item/object in the list describes games or events that link to each other, one being the `source` and one being the `target`.